Lead generation is a major challenge for any company in today’s digital age.

 But back to the basics: what is a lead?

-The five solutions we give you below will not only allow you to generate leads without emptying your wallet but also allow you to test market demand before investing in marketing campaigns.
+The five solutions below will not only allow you to generate leads without emptying your wallet but also allow you to test market demand before investing in marketing campaigns.
 A winning strategy in every respect.

 Here are 5 ideas to generate leads that cost almost nothing:

 1. Groups and communities

 Your customers usually belong to groups or communities, online and offline.
 It is in the heart of these communities that we could gather the most beneficial marketing information to generate qualified leads.
 Identify the groups and communities that are relevant to your target audience and ideal customer.
 Are your primary customers predominantly moms?
 There are a multitude of online groups for moms on Facebook and on different forums online.
 Are your target audience web designers?
 The same goes for a multitude of groups and communities of web designers.

 But what is the best lead generation technique?

 Share knowledge, tips, events, and more with relevant groups or communities to attract potential leads.